pinacai/PINAC_Workspace/README.md

 <br />

+## Why PINAC Workspace ?

-PINAC Workspace is a modern-looking _privacy-first_ AI chat for desktops, seamlessly blending Electron and React for a modern user experience.
+PINAC Workspace is a modern-looking _privacy-first_ AI chat for desktops, seamlessly blending Electron-React for a modern user experience with powerfully Python backend.
 Unlock the full potential of AI with unparalleled simplicity and user-friendliness, while enjoying ultimate freedom and privacy.

-## Why PINAC Workspace ?

-PINAC Workspace simplifies AI use for everyone, allowing users to get high-quality results without complex prompts.
-Our easy-to-use, beautiful desktop app allows you to express your needs in simple language and it applies the expert-level prompt on top of it after identifying the user's specific requirement so that users receive optimal outcomes.
-This empowers users to tap into powerful AI capabilities, saving time and boosting creativity across various fields.

 ## 📂 File Structure